chrisboulton/php-diff/README.md

 ## Introduction

 A comprehensive library for generating differences between two hashable objects (strings or arrays).
-Generated differences can be rendered in all of the standard formats including:
+Generated differences can be rendered in all the standard formats including:

 * Unified
 * Context